Skip to main content

 How to read a source on this topic

 First, distinguish ancient gossip from evidence.
-Tacitus's hints at Livia's poisonings are rhetorical, not documentary.
-Don't treat them as established fact.
+Tacitus's hints at Livia's poisonings, and Dio's poisoned-fig story, are rhetorical or anecdotal, not documentary.
+Don't treat them as established fact; treat them as tradition to be evaluated.

 Second, watch the propaganda evolution.
 Coinage and statues celebrating Gaius and Lucius are different from those of Tiberius.
-The propaganda follows the candidates.
+The propaganda follows the candidates, and dating a source precisely (before or after AD 4, for example) changes what it can tell you.

 Third, integrate with the wider political structures.
 The succession problem is the structural weakness of the principate (Syme).
 The smooth AD 14 transition is the institutional success (Eck).
-Both readings are available.
+Both readings are available, and a strong answer uses both.

 Practice (NESA)12 marksExplain how Augustus managed the succession problem.
 Support your response using one source.